 Green tea is one of the most popular healthy beverages all over the world.
 Green tea tastes good and contains nutritious ingredients that are beneficial to our health.
 Unlike every other drink, green tea has no calories.
 Often time, people drink green tea either as a beverage or soft drink.
 This is not far-fetched from the fact that some people drink tea for refreshment while others for enjoyment.
 However, green tea can be enjoyed for its taste, health benefits, and maximum skin glow.

 Today, green tea has developed an excellent reputation as a remedy for damaged skin and known for its medicinal values.
-But it seems some people don’t know green tea is suitable for their health, especially their skin.
+But it seems that some people don’t know how beneficial green tea for skin and health is.
 Therefore, here are 6 benefits of green tea for skin that can help your skin to become and feel healthy and beautiful.

 1. Anti-aging effect